The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

-Collective dynamics for systems of ions confined in quadrupole 3D traps with cylindrical symmetry is characterized in \cite{Major05, Ghe00}.
-We consider a system consisting of $N$ ions (particles) in a space with $d$ dimensions, ${\mathbb R}^d$.
+Collective dynamics for systems of ions confined in a 3D QIT that exhibits cylindrical symmetry is characterized in \cite{Major05, Ghe00}.
+We consider a system consisting of $N$ ions in a space with $d$ dimensions, ${\mathbb R}^d$.
 The coordinates in the space (manifold) of configurations ${\mathbb R}^d$ are denoted by $x_{\alpha j}\ , \; \alpha = 1, \ldots , N\ ,\; j=1, \ldots , d$.
-In case of linear, planar or space models, we choose $d = 1$, $d = 2$ or $d = 3$, respectively.
-We introduce the kinetic energy $T$, the linear potential energy $U_1$, the quadrupole trap potential energy $U$, and the anharmonic trap potential $V$ \cite{Pedre10, Pedre18a, Pedre18b}:
+In case of linear, planar, and space models, we choose $d = 1$, $d = 2$ or $d = 3$, respectively.
+We introduce the kinetic energy $T$, the linear potential energy $U_1$, the quadrupole trap potential energy $U$ and the anharmonic trap potential $V$: